Crete: Holiday homes and immigration

 Crete's mild climate attracts northern Europeans who want a holiday home or residence on the island.
 EU citizens have the right to freely buy property and reside with little formality.
 In the cities of Heraklion and Chania, the average price per square metre of apartments ranges from €1,670 to €1,700.
 A growing number of real estate companies cater mainly to British immigrants, followed by Dutch, German, Scandinavian and other European nationalities wishing to own a home in Crete.
 The British immigrants are concentrated in the western regional units of Chania and Rethymno and to a lesser extent in Heraklion and Lasithi.

 Archaeological sites and museums

 The area has a large number of archaeological sites, including the Minoan sites of Knossos, Malia (not to be confused with the town of the same name), Zakros, Petras and Phaistos, the classical site of Gortys, and the diverse archaeology of the island of Koufonisi, which includes Minoan, Roman, and World War II era ruins (nb. due to conservation concerns, access to Koufonisi has been restricted for the last few years).

 There are museums throughout Crete, most notably the Heraklion Archaeological Museum which displays most of the archaeological finds from the Minoan era.
-Other notable museums include the Maritime Museum of Crete, the Archaeological Museum of Chania, and the WW2 museum in Platinias.
+Other notable museums in the Chania Regional Unit include the Maritime Museum of Crete, the Archaeological Museum of Chania, the Residence Museum Venizelos and the WW2 museum in Platanias.